How to Extract Data from A Website?

-The process of extracting data from websites is commonly known as web scraping or web harvesting.
-It involves automating the retrieval of data using a bot or web crawler.
-It's important to note that web scraping is sometimes mistakenly used interchangeably with web crawling, so we have a separate blog post explaining the main distinctions between the two.
+The process of extracting data from websites is commonly referred to as web scraping or web harvesting.
+It typically involves using a bot or web crawler to automatically extract data.
+Web scraping is sometimes confused with web crawling.

-In this article, we will delve into the entire process of web data extraction, providing a comprehensive understanding of how it works.
+In this article, we will walk you through the entire process of web data extraction, so you can fully understand how it works.

 What makes data extraction possible

 Currently, HTML is the most common format of the data that we scrape.
 This text-based mark-up language uses various components such as tags like <p>, <table>, and <title> to define the structure of a website's content.
 With the help of scripts, developers can extract data from any type of data structure.